-On February 1, 2021, the Company entered into an employment agreement with its new Director of Clinical Operations (the "Director").
-Per the terms of the agreement and upon the establishment of a bonus program approved by the Board, the Director is entitled to receive a cash bonus with a target amount of no less than 20% of the then-current base salary.
+On February 1, 2021, the Company entered into an employment agreement with its Director of Clinical Operations (the "Director").
+Per the terms of the agreement, the Director is entitled to receive a cash bonus with a target amount of no less than 20% of the Director's then-current base salary.
 The bonus is subject to achievement of annual bonus metrics set by the Board.
-The term of the agreement will continue in effect until notice is provided for termination by either party.
-If the termination of the agreement is related to a change of control, the Director is entitled to receive a change of control termination payment equal to 50% of the then-current base salary and 50% of the bonus for the year in which the termination occurs.
+The employment agreement will continue in effect until terminated by either party pursuant to its terms.
+If the termination of the agreement is related to a change of control, the Director is entitled to receive a change of control termination payment equal to 50% of the Director's then-current base salary and 50% of the bonus for the year in which the termination occurs.